Iuliana-Ionita-Laza/GeneScan3DKnock/README.md

 - <sm4857@cumc.columbia.edu>

 If you want to submit a issue concerning the software please do so using the **GeneScan3DKnock** [Github repository](https://github.com/Iuliana-Ionita-Laza/GeneScan3DKnock/issues).

 ## Version history
-The current version is 0.3 (August 29, 2021).

 Version 0.3 (Resampling option in functions can be false.
 Don't need to conduct resampling-based moment-matching when the sample size is large, especially for UK biobank-scale data; Add W.threshold in the GeneScan3DKnock() function; Apply SPA gene-based test for binary traits, to deal with imbalance case-control issues; The knockoff generations are optimized using shrinkage leveraging algorithm.)

 ## Citation